Joan Ferrini-Mundy

-Joan Ferrini-Mundy (born 1954) is a mathematics educator.
+Joan Ferrini-Mundy (born 1954) is an American academic.
 Her research interests include calculus teaching and learning, mathematics teacher learning, and STEM education policy.
 She is currently the president of the University of Maine.

 Career and research

 Ferrini-Mundy earned a Ph.D. in mathematics education from the University of New Hampshire (UNH) in 1980 and spent two years there as a postdoctoral associate.
 After one year at Mount Holyoke College, she returned to UNH as a faculty member in mathematics until joining the faculty of Michigan State University in 1999.
 One year later, she chaired the writing group for Standards 2000, a publication from the National Council of Teachers of Mathematics.